Our Thursday lunchtime talks cover diverse aspects of the natural world in Australia and around the globe.

 19 July –– Canberra going tropical?

-Peter, General Manager of the ANBG, will talk about the new conservatory for the Gardens which will establish it as the leading conservator of Australian native tropical flora from areas such as Christmas Island, Kakadu and northern Queensland.
+Peter will talk about the new conservatory for the Gardens, which will establish it as the leading conservator of Australian native tropical flora from areas such as Christmas Island, Kakadu and northern Queensland.
+Peter is currently the acting Chief Operating Officer at Parks Australia.
+Prior to that, he was the General Manager of ANBG.

 26 July –– From the ashes